NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Restore.md

 Using this approach, rather than cloaking the `packages` folder or otherwise ignoring it, allows NuGet to completely skip the call into Visual Studio to pend changes to the `packages` folder.

-In addition to avoiding the call from NuGet to pend changes in Source Control, you might want to add a [`.tfignore`](https://msdn.microsoft.com/en-us/library/ms245454.aspx#tfignore) file tho **explicitly ignore modifications to the `\packages` folder** on the repository level.
+In addition to avoiding the call from NuGet to pend changes in Source Control, you need to add a [`.tfignore`](https://msdn.microsoft.com/en-us/library/ms245454.aspx#tfignore) file tho **explicitly ignore modifications to the `\packages` folder** on the repository level.
+To create a `.tfignore` file using Windows Explorer, create a new file and give it the name `.tfignore.` (no extension).
+You might need to disable the "Hide known file extensions" option first.

-The `.tfignore` file should have the following entries:
+The `.tfignore` file should have the following entry:

 ```
 ## Ignore the NuGet packages folder in the root of the repository
 packages

-## Optionally, uncomment the following line to keep track of the repositories.config file (note: not needed for package restore to function properly)
-# !packages\repositories.config
+#include package target files which may be required for msbuild
+!packages/*.targets
 ```

+Depending on the location of the .tfignore file relative to the packages folder, you might need to adjust the entry to reflect this (e.g. if you put sources in a `\src` subfolder and have the `.tfignore` file in the repository root, the entry should be `\src\packages`).

 ## Package Restore Approaches